rtrbt/utf8tok/README.md

 ## Tests

 To test conformance to the UAX #29, the Unicode consortium has published test cases [here](https://www.unicode.org/Public/UCD/latest/ucd/auxiliary/GraphemeBreakTest.txt).
 These test case definitions can be converted to doctest test cases using the C# program found in `tests/GraphemeTestGenerator`.

+Tests are run using the [doctest](https://github.com/onqtam/doctest) library, licensed unter MIT.